 It takes an exceptional level of experience, dedication to using only the highest quality media, and the use of cutting-edge technology to safely freeze and preserve eggs and embryos.
-The team at New York Fertility Institute has the acknowledgment as the best fertility doctors in New York City.
 They’ve devoted more than 30 years to perfecting the science and art of egg and embryo freezing, giving you the best chance of a future pregnancy.
 To learn about your alternatives and the many services they offer, call the office in Manhattan’s Upper East Side or schedule an appointment online today.

 Embryo freezing is also known as “cryopreservation” that involves storing embryos at a very low temperature so that they can be thawed and used later.
 Embryo freezing is often performed when there are more embryos than needed for a single in vitrofertilization (IVF) cycle.
 The extra embryos are saved and potentially used during later cycles.
 IVF success rates are generally lower with frozen embryos than with freshly fertilized embryos, but pregnancy rates with frozen embryos have been improving in recent years.
 The survival rate after thawing often depends on the quality of the embryos at the time of freezing.